Muscles of hip region (part 1)

 Muscles of the hip region are divided in two groups comprised of the following muscles:

-NOTE: tensor fasciae latae, piriformis, obturator muscle, gemellus muscles and quadratus femoris are shown in the next slides.
+NOTE: tensor fasciae latae, piriformis, obturator muscles, gemellus muscles and quadratus femoris are shown in the next slides.

 Iliopsoas

-The iliopsoas muscle consists of two muscles, the iliacus and psoas major, which have different areas of origin but common insertion.
+The iliopsoas muscle consists of two muscles, the iliacus muscle and psoas major muscle, which have different areas of origin but common insertion.
 The iliacus is a flat skeletal muscle of the pelvis, filling the iliac fossa.
 The psoas major is a long muscle of the pelvis that joins with the iliacus to form the iliopsoas.
-It has a superficial and a deep part.
+It has a superficial part and a deep part.

-Origin: the iliacus originates from the iliac fossa, internal lip of the iliac crest, lateral aspect of the sacrum, anterior sacroiliac ligament, iliolumbar ligament; the superficial part of the psoas major - from the lateral aspects of the vertebral bodies of the twelfth thoracic and first four lumbar vertebrae (T12 - L4) and lateral sides of the intervertebral discs between them, deep part - from the transverse processes of all lumbar vertebrae (L1 - L5).
+Origin: the iliacus muscle originates from the iliac fossa, internal lip of the iliac crest, lateral aspect of the sacrum, anterior sacroiliac ligament, iliolumbar ligament; the superficial part of the psoas major muscle - from the lateral aspects of the body of the twelfth thoracic vertebra and bodies of the first four lumbar vertebrae and lateral sides of the intervertebral discs between them, deep part - from the transverse processes of all lumbar vertebrae (L1 - L5).

 Insertion: both muscles insert on the lesser trochanter of the femur.